allenluce/mmap-object/README.md

 Inter-process locking is unstable on OSX.
 You can have a single process write the file then close it and several other processes open it up read-only, but multiple writers won't cut it.

+Shared memory mediates access to the objects so you cannot safely share a read-write file across a mounted volume (NFS, SMB, etc).